btmnk/btmnk/README.md

 ## Hello there!

-My name is Rico also known as "Blume" and I'm a fullstack developer working with React, Typescript and Node.js.
+My name is Rico, also known as "Blume", and I'm a fullstack developer working primarily with Typescript, React and Bun.

 For me software development is a craftsmanship where elegance and aesthetic are just as important as efficiency and functionality. \
 I always try to combine these aspects to create a product that people enjoy to use.